notaSWE/notablog/_posts/2025-05-25-Solitaire-But-Make-It-Synthwave.md

 2. Kings are the only parent card that can move to an empty board column.
 3. Aces are the only cards that can go into a blank Ace Zone.
 4. Ace Zones behave differently than board columns.
 They start as if they were numerically a "one" value and allow stacking only if the next card is valued one higher _and_ is of the same suit.
-5. You can move "substacks" of cards if the receiving "parent" adheres to the above rules
+5. You can move "substacks" of cards if the receiving "parent" adheres to the above rules.
-6. The game is won when all Ace Zones are full
+6. The game is won when all Ace Zones are full.

 I will not go into the specific implementation details of the above but it resulted in multiple different methods and a ridiculously large Update() method.
 Knowing what I know now, I would try to modularize the code a bit more if I were to start this endeavor by scratch.